Maple Ridge East

-Maple Ridge East is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
+Maple Ridge East (formerly Maple Ridge-Mission) is a provincial electoral district in British Columbia that has been represented in the Legislative Assembly of British Columbia since 2001.

-A riding covering a similar area, Maple Ridge-Mission, was first created in 2001 and then had its boundaries adjusted in 2008.
-The riding adopted its current name and had minor boundary changes from the 2024 election, which implemented the results of the 2021 redistribution.
+A riding covering a similar area was first created in 2001 and had its boundaries adjusted in 2008.
+It adopted its current name and underwent minor boundary changes for the 2024 election, following the 2021 electoral redistribution.